 White Bass usually forage in early morning and late afternoon, while adults are sometimes seen feeding in the dark.
-This species is highly mobile, moving about in large schools, voraciously feeding on other schooling fish, such as Gizzard Shad.
+This species is highly mobile, moving about in large schools, hungrily feeding on other schooling fish, such as Gizzard Shad.
 In Iowa, Gizzard Shad are needed to establish White Bass in reservoirs and large rivers.
 White Bass use other forage fish, particularly minnows and shiners, in the natural lakes for food.